 Try growing it out a little longer than you’re used to.
-This may well give the patchier, thinner parts of the beard more time to “catch up”, so to speak.
+This may well give the stringier parts of the beard more time to settle themselves.

-Plus, as a beard grows longer, the weight of the hair gently pulls it downward.
-This often leads to a more uniform looking beard, with most of the hairs generally growing in the right direction (downward and toward the chin).
+As a beard grows longer, the weight of the hair often gently pulls it downward.
+This often leads to a more uniform-looking beard, with most of the hairs generally growing in the desired direction.

-But if you find that growing your beard out longer than you have before does make it look thicker and fuller, you’ve won.
+If you find that growing your beard out longer than you have before does make it look fuller, you’ve won.

-It may be a daunting task at first but, with a little can-do attitude, you’ll be back to looking crisp in no time.
+It may be a daunting task at first but, with a little can-do attitude, progress can be made.

-Finally, when in doubt, pay a visit to your barber if these suggestions didn’t help.
-They can provide a much more personalized plan for your beard, with suggestions for the right style and products to use.
+Consider paying a visit to your barber.
+They may have suggestions for the right style and products to use.

 Whatever you do, have fun with it.
-Try not to get too stressed.
-With beard grooming, many problems do sort themselves out over time.
-It’s just a case of keeping up with the grooming requirements to make sure things don’t get out of control.
+Keep up with the grooming requirements to make sure things don’t get out of control.